tiaandra-te/JiraDataHygiene/README.md

 - `SendGrid.FooterHtml`: Footer for HTML emails.
 - `SendGrid.FooterText`: Footer for plain-text emails.
 - `SendGrid.CcEmails`: Comma-separated CC list applied to all emails.
+- `SendGrid.SendLogEmail`: If `true`, send a run log email at the end of execution.
+- `SendGrid.LogEmail`: Recipient for the run log email.

 Template placeholders:
 - `{Assignee}`, `{IssueCount}`, `{Filters}`